aristanetworks/avd/ansible_collections/arista/avd/docs/containers/overview.md

     "mounts": [
         "source=${localWorkspaceFolder}/ansible_collections/arista/avd,target=/home/avd/.ansible/collections/ansible_collections/arista/avd,type=bind"
     ],
-    // run entrypoint script manually as it's ignored by dev container CLI otherwise
+    // Run entrypoint script manually as it's ignored by dev container CLI otherwise.
-    // the dev entrypoint is used to install ansible collections and requirements, as they are not included with the dev version
+    // The dev entrypoint is used to install ansible collections and requirements, as they are not included with the dev version.
-    // true is required to exit "onCreateCommand" without entering ZSH "onCreateCommand": "/bin/entrypoint.sh true"
+    // "true" is required to exit "onCreateCommand" without entering ZSH.
+    "onCreateCommand": "/bin/entrypoint.sh true"
 }
 ```